RefactoringGuru/refactoring-examples/interactive-en-before/csharp/extract-class.md

 After that, we can delegate all phone functionality to the <code>TelephoneNumber</code> class.

 Let's run the compiler to verify that the code is not broken anywhere.

+At this stage we need to decide how accessible the class should be for clients.
+We can hide the class entirely, creating delegating properties for access purposes (as is currently done).

+We can also remove all these properties and make the class public.

 If so, we must create a public property for the associated object so that the clients can access it.